Sakthitamizh/Indian-Agriculture-Analysis-Mentorness-Project-2/README.md

 I have created dashboards using Tableau and also PPT presentation has been created.
 Created dashboards using tableau to find various trends for statewise and yearwise.
 Created a power point presentation with dashboards about the analysis.
+Created a video presentation to explain about the dashboards.